 If kids were left to their own devices (ha), who among them wouldn’t be tapping on those screens under the sheets into the midnight hours?
 While you can set any timer at all, we suggest using a handy app timer to make sure they’re sticking to their allotted time.

-Make them earn screen time:
+4. Make kids earn screen time

 Aside from using tech for schoolwork purposes, how about making extracurricular tech time a reward that they can earn in increments?